Skysurfer65/Login_CRUD/README.md

 Database is visual as JSON in browser dev tool as "myLoginDB" in Local storage.
 If you've changed "admin" User ID it will be stored in Local storage as "newAdminID".

+# Installation
+No installation is necessary.
+Copy all folders and files under **src** and place them in a folder on your computer.
+Open "index.html" from Edge browser.

+# Disclaimer
+This is not aimed to be a secure login, only for javascript practice, CRUD and testing purposes.
+It has been designed for Microsoft Edge but should work fine in other browsers aswell.

+# Author
+Richard Fehling, student at EC Utbildning, MVT21 richard.fehling@learnet.se